 In 1974 Imi handed the management of the school in Netanya to Avikzar Eli, his best student.
 In 1977 handed the management of the school in Tel Aviv to Yaron Lichtenstein, the second best student of his.
 These actions demonstrate the full confidence that Imi had it in these two instructors!

-In 1978 some of Imi's students founded the Federation for Krav-Maga and Self-Defense, an association which will change its name in 1980 in Israeli Krav-Maga Association - IKMA.
+In 1978 some of Imi's students founded the Federation for Krav-Maga and survival, an association which will change its name in 1980 in Israeli Krav-Maga Association - IKMA.
 Because of the multiple personal interests and of the profit-oriented management of the association, both Yaron Lichtenstein and Eli Avikzar chose to leave this association.

 In 1987 Eli Avikzar decided to separate from Imi and the Krav-Maga Imi created and founded KAMI - Israeli Krav Magen Association.
 Since that moment Eli taught Krav Magen, a style derived from the creation of Imi.
 In KAMI were also formed instructors who subsequently opened new schools, which claim that teach Krav-Maga.
 Thus, Eyal Yanilov created KMG - Krav Maga Global, Darren Levine created Krav Maga Worldwide etc.